A bye-election is an election to fill a seat that has been vacated in between general or Seanad elections.

-If a TD (member of Parliament) dies or resigns, his or her seat in Parliament will be filled by a bye-election unless it is only a short time until the next general election.
+If an elected member of the Dáil or the Seanad dies, resigns or retires, their seat is filled in a bye-election unless it is only a short time until the next general election.

-The procedure for the nomination of candidates, voting and the conduct of the count in Dáil bye-elections is the same as for a general election.
-The difference is that only one seat is being filled in a bye-election.
+The procedure for nominating candidates, voting and the conduct of the count in Dáil bye-elections is the same as for a general election.

 A person who is currently a member of Dáil Eireann cannot be a candidate in a Dáil bye-election.

 If a senator dies or resigns, the Seanad passes a motion directing the Clerk of Seanad Eireann to notify the Minister for Local Government that a seat has been vacated.

 The Minister must make an order directing that a bye-election be held to fill the vacated seat.
 This must be done within 180 days.
 Nomination of candidates and voting is the same as in a Seanad election.
 The bye-election is held only in respect of the relevant panel.

 You must have advance permission of the owner of the pole or structure to hang posters and signs in public places.

 Under the Litter Pollution Act 1997, as amended by Section 9 of the Electoral (Amendment) (No. 2) Act 2009, election posters and signs cannot be erected until an order has been made appointing the polling date for the bye-election or for 30 days prior to the date of the poll (whichever is the shorter period).
 Local authorities have the power to remove these items should they disintegrate or cause a litter nuisance.